CMACH508/GLPocket/README.md

 ## Data processing

-For COACH420, HOLO4K and SC6K, the preprocessing procedure is the same as in [DeepPocket](https://github.com/devalab/DeepPocket).
+For COACH420, HOLO4K, SC6K and PDBbind, the preprocessing procedure is the same as in [DeepPocket](https://github.com/devalab/DeepPocket).

 ## Train